Crackling down on fireworks and noise nuisance

-A dedicated hotline 020 4604 2775 will be live from 6pm–10pm daily for residents to report dangerous fireworks, and noise complaint incidents in real time.
-The council’s CCTV room will also monitor incidents allowing officers to take swift action.
+A dedicated hotline - 020 4604 2775 - will be live daily from 6pm to 10pm.
+Residents can report dangerous firework activity and noise complaints incidents in real time.
+Officers will be backed up by the Council’s CCTV room – who will be monitoring activity in real time helping officers to take swift action.
 After 10pm, fireworks that are illegally set off should be reported to the police on 101.
 (999 should only be dialled if there is a crime happening, threat of violence or danger to life).

 Cllr Pritesh Patel, Cabinet Member for Cleaner Streets and Public Protection said: